Federal judge postpones Trump administration ban on popular app TikTok

 A more comprehensive ban remains scheduled for November, about a week after the presidential election.
 The judge, Carl Nichols of the U.S District Court for the District of Columbia, did not agree to postpone the later ban.

-The ruling followed an emergency hearing Sunday morning in which lawyers for TikTok argued that the administration's app-store ban would infringe on the company's First Amendment rights and do irreparable harm to the business.
+The ruling followed an emergency hearing Sunday morning in which lawyers for TikTok argued that the administration's app-store ban would infringe on First Amendment rights and do irreparable harm to the business.

-Earlier this year, President Donald Trump declared that TikTok was a threat to national security and that it must either sell its U.S. operations to U.S. companies or be barred from the country.
+Earlier this year, President Donald Trump declared that TikTok was a threat to national security and that it must either sell its U.S. operations to American companies or be barred from the country.

+TikTok, owned by Chinese company ByteDance, is scrambling to firm up a deal tentatively struck a week ago in which it would partner with Oracle, a huge database-software company, and Walmart in an effort to win the blessing of both the Chinese and American governments.
+In the meantime, it is fighting to keep the app available in the U.S.

+Judge Nichols did not explain his reasoning publicly, instead filing his judicial opinion under seal.
+Initially, both the U.S. government's brief in the case and the entire Sunday morning hearing were also due to be sealed, although the court later relented.

 The video featured is from a previous report.